-Load testing is a process used to determine the behavior of a specific system in normal and anticipate conditions.
-It is used to ensure smooth the software’s functionalities.
+Load testing is a process used to determine the behavior of a system under normal conditions, as well as peak load conditions, to ensure smooth and consistent performance.
 Load testing is used to give confidence and reliability to the system.
-It helps the users to identify traffic jam in the system, it gives brilliant protection for poor performance and complementary strategies for management and production of the environment.
+It helps to identify traffic jams in the system and gives insight into what elements may be not be performing adequately, ensuring that when applications and services put into production there are no surprises.
 Load testing is used to maximize the operating capacity of applications and it also find outs the elements that cause degradation in bottlenecks or traffic jam.
 It is used to detect network delay, issues in software configuration, and database components.
 It improves the scalability and customer satisfaction.
 In this article, we’ll set our to explain the differences between web UI and back-end testing.

 Load Testing Key Metrics